jochemvogel/ERLIJN/README.md

     "Quotes": [
         {
             "QuoteId": 1,

             "MinPrice": 220,

             "Direct": true,

             "OutboundLeg": {
                 "CarrierIds": [851],

                 "OriginId": 81727,

                 "DestinationId": 60987,

                 "DepartureDate": "2021-02-10T00:00:00"
             },

             "QuoteDateTime": "2021-02-08T08:21:00"
         }
     ],

     "Carriers": [
         {
             "CarrierId": 851,

             "Name": "Alaska Airlines"
         }
     ],

     "Places": [
         {
             "Name": "New York John F. Kennedy",

             "Type": "Station",

             "PlaceId": 60987,

             "IataCode": "JFK",

             "SkyscannerCode": "JFK",

             "CityName": "New York",

             "CityId": "NYCA",

             "CountryName": "United States"
         },

         {
             "Name": "San Francisco International",

             "Type": "Station",

             "PlaceId": 81727,

             "IataCode": "SFO",

             "SkyscannerCode": "SFO",

             "CityName": "San Francisco",

             "CityId": "SFOA",

             "CountryName": "United States"
         }
     ],

     "Currencies": [
         {
             "Code": "USD",

             "Symbol": "$",

             "ThousandsSeparator": ",",

             "DecimalSeparator": ".",

             "SymbolOnLeft": true,

             "SpaceBetweenAmountAndSymbol": false,

             "RoundingCoefficient": 0,

             "DecimalDigits": 2
         }
     ]
 }
 ```

+## :rocket: Optimisations

+### Performance bingo

+**Optimising the critical rending path**
+Reducing the time that a browser needs for rendering the page.

+**First view**
+First View is all about optimising the first meaningful paint.
+It's (like the name suggests) the first time a user visits your page (without cookies & cache of course).
+Optimising for the First View means render something meaningful as soon as possible.

+**Repeat view**
+The Repeat View represents what someone will see if they are coming back to the page some time after visiting it the first time.
+The Repeat View is all about bytes and caching strategies.

+**Perceived performance**
+This is all about perception.
+How long does it takes (in de mind of the user) to load your application.
+You can 'improve' this by adding (small) animations/transitions that'll make you application looks smooth.
+The user thinks that loading will take less longer.

+**Runtime performance**
+This is about how the application performs while it's running.
+Does a button click gives the user immediate feedback or does it takes some time?
+Are routes loading fast or not?

+**Time to first byte**
+This is the time between the moment the user sends a request (i.e. a reload or a button click) and the moment that the first byte on the page is received (how fast does the server respond).
+If you have a pre rendered (static) site: this will be very fast.
+The server serves a static HTML file

+**First meaningful paint**
+This is all about the primary content.
+This is the moment that the biggest part of the 'above-the-fold' layout change has happened and the web fonts are loaded.
+It is when the website becomes useful.

+**Time to Interaction**
+This is the between the moment the user sends a request and the user is able to interact with the website.

+### Optimisations I did

+**Build scripts**
+_Insert here.._

+**Caching**
+_Insert here.._

 ## :memo: Todo list

 -   [ ] **Error handling**.
 Worked in the WAFS version of this app, but it doesn't work here, yet.

 -   [ ] **Improve the forms**.
 It's not really user friendly right now.
 The forms are getting cleared after submission, but you don't want this.
 Those forms needs to be filled with previous data.

+-   [ ] **Add store**.
+Working with cookies right now, but I prefer working with a global state (store).
+Nice challenge, because I've never build one by myself.

 -   [ ] **Come up with new ideas and add those in the backlog**.
 Ongoing 🙃

 ### Backlog